 Edna St. Vincent Millay (1892-1950) — nom-de-guerre Nancy Boyd — American poetess and playwright, who at age thirty won the Pulitzer Prize, then only the third woman ever to do so, was catapulted into fame at nineteen, when her mother encouraged her to enter a poem called “Renascence” in a contest for The Lyric Year — which won, which launched her into a literary life rife with lewdness, love-affairs, liquor.
-Time has disclosed her to be a gifted but uneven poet who, nevertheless, has flashes of genuine genius.
-Here is one such :
+Time has disclosed her to be a gifted but uneven poet — one of America’s greatest sonneteers — with the flashes of genuine genius in some of her less formal poems.
+Here is one such:

 To what purpose, April, do you return again?